HZeyen/PyRefra/3_Running_PyRefra.md

 **$\textcolor{violet}{\text{Choose component}}$** (keyboard shortcut: **G** (for “geophone type”)) If several components have been recorded, choose the one to be plotted or to plot all components

+**$\textcolor{violet}{\text{Phase angles}}$** (no keyboard shortcut) If several components have been recorded, plot the angles (arctan) between full horizontal component and vertical component (inclination) and between the two horizontal components (if they exist) (declination).
+The first trace at one position is inclination, the second declination.

+**TODO**: For the moment, when clicking this option, only the hook is set, but the plot is not changed immediately.
+The next time you choose a file/shot/receiver to be plotted, the angles will be plotted.

 **$\textcolor{red}{\text{Zoom options}}$**: